ts33kr/granite/README.md

 One face is clean, interactive and eye candy UI/UX for the end user.
 The second face is the service provider layer, such as REST, for the application to be able to talk to the outer world, not just a user.
+One of the goals of the Flames framework is to provide a reliable platform with reusable components for rapid and fun wed development.